jo-ap/TikhonovFenichelReductions.jl/README.md

 TikhonovFenichelReductions.jl implements methods for finding all possible TFPV candidates, i.e. separations of parameters into small and large (which in turn correspond to slow-fast separations of processes in the original system).
+It also includes functions to simplify the computation of corresponding reduced systems.

 ## Usage
 ### Finding TFPV candidates